 In Phase 2, the City sought input on two land use scenarios and policy directions under 10 OCP topic areas.
 The key themes and results from Phase 2 are captured in the Phase 2 Public Input Report.

-City staff completed a draft of the new and updated KAMPLAN, having drawn from existing OCP policies as well as public and stakeholder feedback from Phase 2.
-The draft underwent a technical and legal review prior to a third phase of community engagement activities and events, including a Community-to-Community Forum with Tk'emlúps te Secwépemc, KAMPLAN Cafes, stakeholder meetings, area First Nations and government agency referrals, open houses, information booths, Council Workshops, email submissions to email@example.com, and an online survey.
+In Phase 3, City staff completed a first draft of the new and updated KAMPLAN, having drawn from existing OCP policies as well as public and stakeholder feedback from Phase 2.
+The draft underwent a technical and legal review prior to a third phase of community engagement activities and events, including a Community-to-Community Forum with Tk'emlúps te Secwépemc, KAMPLAN Cafes, stakeholder meetings, area First Nations and government agency referrals, open houses, information booths, Council Workshops, email submissions to firstname.lastname@example.org, and an online survey.
 Key themes and results from Phase 3 can be viewed in the Phase 3 Community Engagement Summary Report.

 Visit the Results section to learn more about the process and to view summary reports from each phase as they become available.

 Note: All correspondence is entered into our system and will be directed accordingly.
 The City of Kamloops will endeavor to contact you within two business days.
 Thank you.